UMaine-Farmington students block road to protest town’s fossil-fuel emissions

 “I think you’re very brave and courageous,” Reusch told Holcomb before leaving.

-Coincidentally, just down the street, local activists were holding their weekly anti-war, pro-peace vigil on the sidewalk in front of the Farmington Post Office.
-This vigil has been held every Friday at 12 p.m. for nearly 20 years.
+Coincidentally, just down the street, local activists were holding their weekly anti-war, pro-peace vigil.
+This vigil has been held every Friday at noon for nearly 20 years on the sidewalk in front of the Farmington Post Office.

-In an interview following both protests, local activist Jon Rosenwald, who has participated in the vigils nearly since the beginning, expressed his support for the students and disagreed with the argument that it was not effective.
+Local activist Jon Rosenwald, who has participated in the vigils nearly since the beginning, spoke with The Franklin Journal in a phone interview following both protests.
+He expressed his support for the students and disagreed with the argument that it was not effective.

 “The students were saying, ‘This matters to us and we’re concerned about our future, we’re going to draw attention to it by taking passive (disruptive) action that tells people we are concerned and we’re willing to confront the powers of authority to make that point,'” Rosenwald said.